COVID-19 bill would scale up ability to spot virus mutations

 The Centers for Disease Control and Prevention is trying to shepherd those efforts, aligning with the government’s own advanced detection work, but the COVID-19 legislation would take the hunt to another level.

-A bill cleared for floor debate last week by the House Energy and Commerce Committee would provide $1.75 billion for genomic sequencing.
-It calls for the CDC to organize a national network to use the technology to track the spread of mutations and guide public health countermeasures.
+Besides money, the House bill that cleared the Energy and Commerce Committee last week calls for the CDC to organize a national network to use the technology to track the spread of mutations and guide public health countermeasures.

 In the Senate, Wisconsin Democrat Tammy Baldwin has introduced legislation that would provide $2 billion.
 Baldwin says the U.S. should be using gene-mapping technology to analyze at least 15% of positive virus samples.
 That might not sound like much, but the current rate is believed to be 0.3% to 0.5%.
 Analyzing 15% of positive samples would expand surveillance by at least 30 times.